 In Test 2, performance of the proposed STMVP is tested in combination with simplification described in 2.2 and 2.3.
 Simulation results are provided in the attached document and Table 3 and 4 proposes summary of results for Random Access and LDB test configuration.

+Table 4.b shows the performance of the proposed STMVP scheme with modified merge list position.
+Note, that currently provided decoding time is inaccurate.